 - Edit the template for the pages where you want the Welcome Back message not to appear

 - Locate the

-- Add a blank line just after the
+- Add a blank line just before the

 - Click here to see the page where the solution lives.

 - Click on the "Raw" button.
 A window with just the solution will appear.

 - Copy the contents of the window and close it.

 - Paste the contents into the newly inserted line in the template.

 - Save the template.